cap-js/docs/java/query-execution.md

 #### The ETag Predicate {#etag-predicate}

 An ETag can also be used programatically in custom code.
-Use the `CqnEtagPredicate` to specifiy the expected ETag values in an update or delete operation.
+Use the `CqnEtagPredicate` to specify the expected ETag values in an update or delete operation.
 You can create an ETag predicate using the `CQL.etag` or the `StructuredType.etag` methods.

 ```java
 PersistenceService db = ...